 He lives in Framingham with his wife.
 They have two sons, Sam and Josh, and their dog Shelby.

 Dr. Zodikoff is a primary care optometrist and founding partner of Natick Eye Associates.
 Along with Dr. Ginsberg, he started the practice in 1988.
 Dr. Zodikoff enjoys caring for patients with varied visual needs, from children’s getting their first pair of glasses to disease treatment.
 He also manages diabetes and contact lens related complications.
 He serves on the optometric advisory board of TLC (The Laser Center) of Waltham, and participates in the co-management of Lasik and PRK surgery patients.

 Dr. Zodikoff graduated from Boston University and the New England College of Optometry.

-He resides in Ashland with his wife, Dr. Stacy Lyons, their children Alex and Molly.
+He resides in Boston with his wife, Dr. Stacy Lyons.
+Their children are Alex and Molly.

 Dr. Hahn has worked part-time at Natick Eye Associates, at all locations, since 1997.
 Prior to this, he received his undergraduate degree at Franklin & Marshall College.
 He then went to Brown University and received his Ph.D. studying perception and psychophysics with an emphasis on color vision perception.
 While training for academia, he decided he wanted a more clinical career and then obtained his O.D. from the New England College of Optometry.
 Dr. Hahn then completed his residency at the Brockton and West Roxbury VA Hospitals.